BSStudio/ffmpeg-template/README.md

 # ffmpeg-template

-This repo stores a template for generating VOD (Video On Demand) files for the bsstudio.hu project.
+This repo stores a template for
+ * generating VOD (Video On Demand) files for the bsstudio.hu project
+ * generating optimised images for the bsstudio.hu web project

 # Usage